ivanwilliammd/datascience_learning/README.md

-# Data Science Learning Resource
+# Data Science, Bioinformatics Practical Learning Resource

 ## Disclaimer :
 ### This is a learning resource for data science picked up from various source from Github & Youtube.
 Don't forget to give credit to the original publisher